sriem/nextjs-collector/README.md

 - Include representative examples of your pages, components, and API routes

 ## How It Works
 The extension scans your Next.js project directory and collects the content of all relevant files.
 It prioritizes Next.js-specific files (like pages, components, and configuration files) and includes them at the beginning of the generated context file.
 This ensures that the most important parts of your Next.js project are immediately available to the LLM.
+Binary files and specified ignored files are automatically excluded to keep the context focused and manageable.

 ## Performance Considerations
 For large projects, the context generation process might take a few moments.
 The extension will show a progress notification and inform you once the context file has been successfully generated.
+The exclusion of binary files helps to keep the generation process faster and the resulting context file more manageable in size.

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request to our [GitHub repository](https://github.com/Riemann-AI/nextjs-codebase-context-collector).